bebound/hugo_blog/content/post/preview-latex-in-org-mode-in-macos.md

 Now you can see the rendered LaTeX equation by calling `org-preview-latex-fragment` or using shortcut `,Tx`.

 If you want to load LaTeX previews automatically at startup, add this at the beginning of org file: `#+STARTUP: latexpreview`.

+---

+-   update 19-07-31

+    `_` and `...` are not displayed in Emacs, as some fonts are missing. `tlmgr install collection-fontsrecommended` should fix this.

+    `Org Preview Latex` buffer also warns `processing of PostScript specials is disabled (Ghostscript not found)`, remove this message by `brew install ghostscript`.